CarbonLDP/webvowl-tests/README.md

 │   └── webvowl.js                      # WebVOWL library JS bundled code
 │   └── webvowl.css                     # WebVOWL library CSS bundled code
-├── .gitignore                          # Ignore file for git ├── ind-demo-vowl.json                  # JSON file with the VOWL description fo the industrial demo ├── index.html                          # HTML file with the minimum to run the test └── README.MD                           # this
+├── .gitignore                          # Ignore file for git ├── app.js                              # JS file with the code to run the WebVOWL library ├── ind-demo-vowl.json                  # JSON file with the VOWL description fo the industrial demo ├── index.html                          # HTML file with the minimum to run the test └── README.MD                           # this